Simulating Molecular Single Vibronic Level Fluorescence Spectra with ab initio Hagedorn Wavepacket Dynamics: Methodology

-where the reference position $q_{\text{ref}}$, the reference energy $v_{0}$, and the Hessian matrix $\kappa$ may be determined from the results of \textit{ab initio} electronic structure calculations.
-Here, the time evolution of a Hagedorn wavepacket follows a particularly simple, classical-like set of equations
+which, in the calculations of emission spectra, represents the potential energy surface of the ground electronic state.
+The reference position $q_{\text{ref},g}$, the reference energy $v_{0,g}$, and the Hessian matrix $\kappa_{g}$ may be determined from ab initio electronic structure calculations.
+The time evolution of a Hagedorn wavepacket then follows particularly simple, classical-like equations

-with $m$ being the mass matrix and $L_{t}$ the Lagrangian.\cite{book_Lubich:2008,Lasser_Lubich:2020,Vanicek:2023} If the Hessian matrix $\kappa$ is not diagonal, the initially diagonal $Q_{t}$ matrix of the SVL initial state will no longer be diagonal under the Duschinsky rotation effect, and the Hagedorn function will not be a simple direct product of univariate Hermite polynomials.
-Nonetheless, these equations of motion depend only on the Gaussian's parameters.
-A single Gaussian trajectory, required already for the evaluation of the ground level emission, is sufficient to obtain SVL spectra from any vibrational level.

-Figure \ref{fig:spectra} shows the comparison between the SVL spectra of anthracene evaluated with the Hagedorn approach and the experimental spectra.\cite{Lambert_Zewail:1984} Each simulated spectrum is shifted so that the transition to the ground vibrational level on the ground surface is at $0\,\text{cm}^{-1}$.
-To facilitate the comparison, the intensities of the highest peaks in all spectra (simulated and experimental) are set to one.
-In addition, an empirical scaling factor is applied to the wavenumbers of the simulated spectra.
-By optimizing the alignment of peak positions between the simulated and experimental spectra, we set the scaling factor to 0.97, which is close to the vibrational scaling factors reported for the PBE0 functional with similar basis sets.\cite{nist_cccbdb:2022}

-The simulated spectra from singly excited levels agree surprisingly well with the experiment and are consistent with the results obtained by Tapavicza using a generating function approach.\cite{Tapavicza:2019} There, the underestimation of $\overline{11}^{1}_{0}\overline{10}^{0}_{1}$ and $\overline{11}^{1}_{0} \overline{10}_1^0 12_1^0$ peaks in the $\overline{11}^{1}$ spectrum was attributed to the underestimation of Duschinsky coupling between modes $\overline{11}$ and $\overline{10}$ by the electronic structure programs for both second-order approximate coupled cluster (CC2) and density functional theory (DFT) methods.

-In contrast to Ref.~\onlinecite{Tapavicza:2019}, the Hagedorn approach makes it possible to compute SVL spectra from beyond singly excited levels.
-Figure \ref{fig:spectra} compares our Hagedorn results to the experimental spectra for levels $12^{2}$ and $\overline{11}^{2}$.
-While both simulated spectra agree rather well with the experiments, we observe a few missing or significantly underestimated peaks ($\overline{11}^2_1\overline{10}_1^0$, $\overline{11}_1^2 \overline{10}_1^0 12_1^0$, and $\overline{11}^2_1 \overline{10}^0_1 12^0_2$) in the simulated SVL spectrum from the $\overline{11}^{2}$ level.
-As explained and demonstrated in Ref.~\onlinecite{Zhang_Vanicek:2024b}, the Hagedorn wavepacket approach is exact in global harmonic potentials.
-Therefore, the differences between experimental and simulated spectra here must be due to the inaccuracies of the global harmonic model from electronic structure calculations (e.g., underestimation of Duschinsky effects), significant anharmonicities of the true potential energy surface, or possibly experimental error.

-Other than the shift of $\overline{11}^{j}_{j}$ transitions, the SVL spectra from $\overline{11}^{1}$ and $\overline{11}^{2}$ levels are broadly similar in structure experimentally.
-The similar structures of the spectra from the two levels are also evident in the simulated spectra.
-However, significant differences in intensity patterns exist between the $12^{1}$ and $12^{2}$ spectra.
-The computed $12^{2}$ spectrum captures correctly the decrease in intensity observed experimentally for the $12^j_0$, $12^{j}_{j}$, and $12^{j}_{j}6^{0}_{1}$ peaks.